PS2U/TechNote/system-design/designing-data-intensive-applications/ch1.md

 How do we make our systems reliable, in spite of unreliable humans?

 - Design systems in a way that minimizes opportunities for error.
-For example, well-designed abstractions, APIs, and admin interfaces make it easy to do “the right thing” and discourage “the wrong thing.”
+For example, well-designed abstractions, APIs, and admin interfaces make it easy to do "the right thing” and discourage “the wrong thing".
 - Decouple the places where people make the most mistakes from the places where they can cause failures.
 In particular, provide fully featured non-production sandbox environments where people can explore and experiment safely, using